Blaze Sports Intel

 Arizona State in the Lincoln Regional elimination bracket, after Ole Miss first sent the host there.

-The sixteen teams still alive.
+The sixteen teams that won their regionals.
 Nine national-seed hosts defended home; seven advanced as visitors, including two 4-seeds and four programs chasing a first-ever trip to Omaha.

 Athens Regional